Lane Osborne

 With more than 25 years in education, Gerard Gouthro finds his joy in helping his students to build their confidence in writing, creating and performing.

 Outside of the school, Gerard invests his time with various theatre groups in both on and off stage roles.
-He has worked on stages around Ontario and has twice been a cast member in plays chosen as the province’s ‘Most Outstanding Production’ by Theatre Ontario.
+He has worked on stages around Ontario and has twice been a cast member in plays chosen as the province’s Most Outstanding Production by Theatre Ontario.
 Most notably, he has been a playwright and director for the Centre Wellington Children’s Drama Club for the last 18 seasons.
-In this position, Gerard works with children and their parents to take an idea from a vision to a full stage show each Spring.
-This team approach to the creative process is where Gerard shines, earning him the Lis Pieper Award for his tireless efforts in promotion of live theatre.
+In this position, Gerard works with children and community volunteers to take an idea from a vision to a full stage show each spring.
+This team approach to the creative process is where Gerard shines, which earned him the Lis Pieper Award for his tireless efforts in promotion of live theatre.

 Interested in Applying?